 So if you like the idea of raising a smaller, multipurpose animal that can also provide healthier milk then you might want to consider sheep.

 Plus, if you are shorter on land then sheep might be a good option for you.
 The reason is that 6 sheep can easily fit on an acre of land.
-Which means you could easily fit a small number of sheep on a small to medium sized homestead.
+This means you could easily fit a small number of sheep on a small to medium-sized homestead.

 8. Nubian Goats

 A Nubian goat is another addition that is coming soon to our homestead.
-The reason is because they are actual dairy goats.
+The reason is that they are actual dairy goats.
 Their milk is deemed to be the closest to cow’s milk.

 However, goat’s milk is easier to digest just like donkey milk.
 So if you have an allergy to regular cow’s milk, you might be able to handle goat’s milk.

-So a Nubian goat will give approximately 1 gallon of milk a day and has around 4-5% in butter fat.
+A Nubian goat will give approximately 1-gallon of milk a day and has around 4-5% in butterfat.
 Plus, Nubians are always noted for the sweet taste that their milk contains.